vadim-za/vvm/docs/environment.md

 | 1 | realtime keyboard mode (see [Console input](#port-1-console-input)) |

 The realtime keyboard mode is currently only supported on Windows.
 Feel free to provide support for other operating systems in your own derived projects, which can be done by putting more files into [`keyboard_support` folder](system/keyboard_support) and adjusting the `keyboard_support` decl at the top of [`Environment.zig`](system/Environment.zig) or your own environment file.

+- The bits 1-3 are reserved for further keyboard/console input features.
+- The bits 4-7 are reserved for console output features.

 ### Port 3: Timer control